 How much does laser treatment cost?

 The cost varies depending on the number of nails involved and severity of the infection.
 The national average cost for laser treatment is $500 to $1200.
-However, since our practice offers the most state-of-the-art laser equipment, we can provide the most effective treatment in less time and at a reduced cost, which is from $300 to $900.
+However, since A Step Ahead Foot & Ankle Centers offer the most state-of-the-art laser equipment, we can provide the most effective treatment in less time and at a reduced cost, which is from $300 to $900.
 A consultation is required to determine if you are a good candidate for laser treatment.
-The cost is based on the number of nails with obvious involvement and includes a year of treatment (three quarterly treatments).
-Any future visits, outside of the first year, will be at a reduced rate (if any charge).
+The cost is based on the number of nails with obvious involvement, and includes a year of treatment (three quarterly treatments).
+Any future visits, outside of the first year, will be at a reduced rate if charged at all.